finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 [EXPERIMENTAL] CreateChartOfAccounts: Create a Chart of Accounts

-Create the given chart of accounts.
+Create the given Chart of Accounts.

 ### Example